FatimaTabassum743/Education/README.md

-# 🎓 GenzLearner - Online Live Classes for Young Learners
+# 🎓 KodeZ Academy - Online Live Classes for Young Learners

-A modern, responsive ReactJS website for **GenzLearner**, an EdTech platform specializing in interactive live classes for students aged 12-21 from around the world.
+A modern, responsive ReactJS website for **KodeZ Academy**, an EdTech platform specializing in interactive live classes for students aged 12-21 from around the world.
+Empowering learners with (Knowledge, Education, Skills, Upliftment & Growth).

 ## 🌟 Features